Enter your zip to

 We’ve discussed much of what impacts roof replacement cost above, but let’s take a detailed look at everything that goes into your project cost.

 1. Shingle type.
-As you’ve seen, the material you choose for your new roof will play the biggest factor in how much your new roof costs.
+The material you choose for your new roof has the biggest impact on costs.
 Our guide to shingle types covers your options in more depth.

 New Roof Cost by Material